sergiowebberty/wbb-offcanvas-menu/README.txt

 Responsive: Select the device where to show the off-canvas menu.
 There are several devices where you can select from like desktop, laptop, tablet and mobile.
 The mobile device is by default selected.

 Positioning: Configure easily the position of the menu button.
-You have also the choice of side to slide in from (left /right side of your webpage).
+You have also the choice of side to slide in from (left /right side of your web page).

-With the WordPress customize you see the off-canvas menu live in action when customizing position and style.
+With the WordPress customizer you see the off-canvas menu live in action when customizing position and style.

 == Settings ==